SelfCareMap

 🥣 Simple Recipe: Coffee-Coconut Glow Scrub

-This version is invigorating, deeply moisturizing, and smells like a tropical café—perfect for waking up dull skin.
+This version is invigorating, deeply moisturizing, and smells like a tropical café.
+It is particularly effective for waking up dull skin and reducing the appearance of puffiness thanks to the caffeine in the coffee.

 Ingredients: